Ğazı II Giray

-Ğazı II Giray (1554 – November 1607) was a khan of the Crimean Khanate.
-Born in 1554, he distinguished himself in the Ottoman–Safavid War (1578–90), gaining the trust of his Ottoman suzerains.
+Ğazı II Giray (1530/32 – November 1607) was Khan of the Crimean Khanate from 1588 to 1596 and again from 1597 until his death in 1607.
+Born in 1554, he distinguished himself in the Ottoman–Safavid War of 1578–1590, gaining the trust of his Ottoman suzerains.
 He was appointed khan in 1588, after his homeland experienced a period of political turmoil.
-He failed to capture Moscow during his 1591 campaign against Tsardom of Russia, however he managed to secure a favorable peace treaty two years later.
+He failed to capture Moscow during his 1591 campaign against Russia; however, he managed to secure a favorable peace treaty two years later.
 He was then summoned to support his Ottoman allies in the Long Turkish War, taking part in multiple military expeditions centered in Hungary.
 In late 1596, the Ottoman sultan briefly unseated Ğazı II Giray in favor of Fetih I Giray after heeding the advice of Grand Vizier Cığalazade Yusuf Sinan Pasha.
 He returned to power three months later, continuing his reign until his death in November 1607.